Skip to main content

 Business Phone, Fax, and Website

 We provide the main business phone line, fax number, and practice website URL for each record.
-Phone numbers are validated against carrier databases to confirm they're active and correctly classified as landline, VoIP, or mobile.
-Fax numbers are tested for connectivity.
-Website URLs are checked for live status.
-If a phone number routes to a call center or answering service rather than the practice directly, we flag that in the record.
+Phone numbers are verified active so your team connects on the first call.
+If a number routes to a call center or answering service rather than the practice directly, we flag that in the record.

 Owner and Decision-Maker Identification